magomimmo/modern-cljs/doc/tutorial-16.md

 > smart trick.

-Accordingly to the above choice, we had to modify the leiningen `:test-paths` option with the `["target/text/clj"]` value in such a way that the `lein test` command used to run the CLJ unit tests knows where to find the generated files.
+Accordingly to the above choice, we had to modify the leiningen `:test-paths` option with the `["target/test/clj"]` value in such a way that the `lein test` command used to run the CLJ unit tests knows where to find the generated files.

-*Mutatis mutandis*, we had to modify the `:source-paths` option for each `cljsbuild` build by adding to them the `"target/test/cljs"` directory.
-As before, in this way each `cljsbuild` build knows where to find the CLJS unit testing files generated by `cljx`.
+*Mutatis mutandis*, we had to update the `:source-paths` option for each `cljsbuild` unit testing build by including the `"target/test/cljs"` directory.
+As before, in this way each `cljsbuild` unit testing build knows where to find the CLJS unit testing files generated by `cljx`.

 In the `:cljx` task configuration we defined two `cljx` generators (i.e. `:builds`).